studiobutter/anime_api/HoYoPlay/URI.md

 # HoYoPlay URL Protocalls

 Please note that these URIs only open the Launcher's Game Page.
-It does not open the game directly
+It does not open the game directly.

+Notice: Administrator (User Account Control) will be asked when clicking on these links.

 ## Global